deligkarisk/ct_scan_migrator/README.md

 ## Summary
 A Java application for migrating ct scans to the new standardized format.
-The app, does the below:
+The app does the below:
 * Validates the existence and availability of folders.
 * Moves the scan folder to the new ctscan folder in bucket, with the new standardized name.
 The name of the old folder is irrelevant.
 * Adds an entry into the database in the ctscan table.